On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Introduction

-In this paper, we conduct an empirical study on the importance of the assumed probability distribution for MSPs by analyzing the impact of better forecasts.
-More specifically, we compare the quality of certain policies under the assumption of different uncertainty models.
 We consider two commonly used primal look-ahead policies for MSPs in a rolling-horizon framework: (i) a deterministic policy that relies on the conditional expected scenario for the future, and (ii) a two-stage policy that approximates the future uncertain stages by means of a finite set of scenarios.
-For the scenario generation phase of these rolling-horizon schemes, we adopt a modern deep learning-based (global) time-series forecasting method, namely DeepAR~\citep{Salinas2019}, and compare it with the case where a traditional (local) time-series model, namely first-order autoregressive (AR) model or moving average type model, is used.
+For the scenario generation phase of these rolling-horizon schemes, we adopt a modern deep learning-based time-series forecasting method, namely DeepAR~\citep{Salinas2019}, and compare it with the case where a traditional time-series model, namely first-order autoregressive (AR) model or moving average type model, is used.
 In our numerical experiments on a multi-item stochastic lot-sizing problem, using two different well-known demand datasets, we find that the use of improved forecasting methods lead to significantly better policies.
-In particular, compared to AR(1), DeepAR-based solutions yield 16\% improvement on average based on our performance measure, the percentage gap of the obtained objective value to the perfect information bound, under the risk-neutral setting.
+In particular, compared to AR(1), DeepAR-based solutions yield 16\% improvement on average under the risk-neutral setting based on our performance measure --- the percentage gap of the obtained objective value to the perfect information bound, where the perfect information bound is defined as the expected value of the optimal values of deterministic optimization problems obtained by individual scenarios (i.e., particular realizations of the random variables in the model).
 Moreover, in a risk-averse setting, which rely on using the prediction of the worst-case realization, DeepAR-based solutions lead to 56\% improvement on average over AR(1)-based solutions, emphasizing the enhanced probabilistic forecasting capabilities of DeepAR.
-Lastly, in the risk-neutral setting, overall, we find that two-stage policies outperform deterministic ones, and most notably DeepAR-based two-stage policies perform the best, for instance yielding 20\% improvement on the average over the AR(1)-based two-stage policy quality, which highlights the sampling power of DeepAR over traditional methods.
+Lastly, in the risk-neutral setting, overall, we find that two-stage policies outperform deterministic ones, and most notably DeepAR-based two-stage policies perform the best, for instance yielding 20\% improvement on the average over the AR(1)-based two-stage policies, which highlights the sampling power of DeepAR over traditional methods.
 All these findings reveal how helpful the use of deep learning-based forecasts can be in the realm of stochastic programming and robust optimization.